-- In rare cases, our conversion process will sometimes lead to variation between your source file and our playback versions.
+In rare cases, our conversion process will lead to variation between your source file and our playback versions.

-- Download both your source file and the largest HD Vimeo version of your video using the "Download" button on your video page
+- Use the Download button to download both your source file and the largest HD Vimeo version of your video.

-- Play both versions of the video in the same program on your computer (e.g., Quicktime, Windows Media Player, or VLC) and make note of whether there's a difference between the two.
+- Compare the two versions of the video by playing them in the same program on your computer (e.g., Quicktime, Windows Media Player, or VLC).